 Teaching Experiences

 I love to teach!
-In 2017, I became the only undergraduate student in the Department of Agricultural and Biological Engineering at the University of Illinois to create, design, and lead my own class.
-I have been on the List of Teachers Ranked as Excellent By Their Students every time I have had teaching evaluations, being ranked as outstanding twice (top ten percent of all Teaching Assistants at the university based on "Overall Teaching Effectiveness").
-See below for a list of classes I've taught.
+In 2017, I became the only undergraduate student in the Department of Agricultural and Biological Engineering at the University of Illinois to create, design, and lead my own class, ABE 397: Mobile and Web Development for ABE Students.

 ENG 100:

-Within this class, I taught, mentored, and guided freshmen in the Department of Agricultural and Biological Engineering on how to be successful university students, focusing on campus resources, study tools, and writing tips.
+Within this class, I taught, mentored, and guided freshmen in the Department of Agricultural and Biological Engineering on how to be successful university students, focusing on campus resources, study tools, interview preparation, resume reviews, and writing tips.
 Moreover, I modified the curriculum by adding two final, engineering-focused projects to the class.

 ABE 397:

 I created this class with Dr. Kaustubh Bhalerao and designed every element of this course, including the syllabus, assignments, projects, quizzes, and teaching materials.
 I taught students how to code simple applications using Swift, Python, and XCode, such as clock, timer, gaming, photo, and storage apps for Apple devices.
-From Summer 2017 until December 2019, I taught this class every semester.
+From Summer 2017 until December 2019, I taught this class every semester until I graduated.

 INFO/CS 101: